ByzantineFailure/pico-wifi/README.md

 Turns on the Pico W's wifi in access point mode and stands up an adhoc network using the parameters provided in the constructor.

+* Turns off the wifi connection, if it is active
+* Turns on the access point if it is not running

 #### `PicoWifi.getCredentials()`

+Single call to get credentials from the user via a webpage served on an adhoc network.

+* Turns off the wifi connection, if it is active.
-Turns on the wifi controller's `AP_IF` interface if it's not already running, and instantiates a `WifiCredentialsServer` which listens on `credentials_page_server_port` (see constructor params).
+* Turns on the access point if it is not running.
+* Instantiates a `WifiCredentialsServer` which listens on `credentials_page_server_port` (see constructor params).
+* Calls `getCredentials()` on the `WifiCredentialsServer` instance.

-Writes the resulting `WifiCredentials` instance to `credentials_file` in flash memory, then returns it.
+* Writes the resulting `WifiCredentials` to the `credentials` property
+* Returns the value of the `credentials` property

 #### `PicoWifi.clearCredentials()`

-Deletes any existing credentials from flash memory and clears any credentials set on the instance of `PicoWifi`.
+Clears any stored credentials.
 This is useful when attempting to debug or remove known-bad credentials that are stored in flash.

+* Deletes any existing credentials file at the path stored in the `credentials_file` property
+* Sets `credentials` to `None`

 ### WifiCredentialsServer